Tavar Zawacki: "ABOVE" arrow period (2000–2006)

+Zawacki sitting atop a large mural of his signature upward-pointing arrow motif (2013).
+The arrow symbol, introduced in 2000, later became the central visual identifier of his ABOVE period.

 Between 2000 and 2006, Zawacki focused his practice on the upward-pointing arrow icon that became his signature motif.
 His work under the pseudonym ABOVE appeared in more than 100 cities across 50 countries during this period.

 In 2000, at the age of 19, he relocated from California to Paris, France, where the street art scene included artists such as Zevs, Invader, Stak, and André.
 During this time he began painting his arrow logo throughout the city.

 After returning to California in 2003, he developed a technique of suspending wooden arrow "mobiles" from overhead wires, a practice he would continue internationally in later years.

+Arrow mobile installed in Seattle during Zawacki’s 2004 U.S.A.
+Tour, featuring the rotating word-pair “PURE / SLUR.”

 In the summer of 2004 he undertook a self-organized "U.S.A.
 Tour," driving 5,000 miles across the country and installing more than 300 arrow mobiles in 14 cities.
 Many of these works incorporated wordplay, with different words painted on each side of the arrows to create a rotating dialogue as they spun in the wind.

 In 2005, Zawacki returned to Europe and began installing larger wooden arrows affixed to buildings at elevated heights.
 Over the course of a four-month tour he visited 15 countries and installed approximately 500 works.

 In 2006 he organized the "Sign Language Tour," a six-month project across 26 European countries that emphasized wordplay in his arrow mobiles.
 Each piece featured words painted on both sides in different languages, creating a visual dialogue when rotated by the wind.
 Examples included French ("J'ai"/"faim"), Spanish ("Hace"/"sol"), German ("über"/"alle"), and Italian ("ciao"/"ciao").